UVM Graduate Public Health Programs:

 To apply for federal financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 For more information on the application process for financial aid and alternative student loans, please contact one of our Advisors at 802-656-2085 or visit the Student Financial Services website.

-Can you tell me more about the capstone project?
+Can you tell me more about the Culminating Project Experience?

-The capstone project provides an opportunity for you to apply all of your knowledge from the program to conduct a meaningful and scientific Public Health research project to improve the quality of life for people.
+The Culminating Project Experience provides an opportunity for you to apply all of your knowledge from the program to conduct a meaningful and scientific Public Health research project to improve the quality of life for people.
 Project examples include research to help prevent obesity and other chronic health conditions, improving public policy around nutrition in public schools, and researching disease outbreaks.

 Public Health Graduate Certificates (in Public Health, Global & Environmental Health, Epidemiology, and Healthcare Management & Policy):